opf/openproject/CONTRIBUTING.md

 Please add tests to your code to verify functionality, especially if it is a new feature.

-Pull requests will be verified by TravisCI as well, but please run them locally as well and make sure they are green before creating your pull request.
+Pull requests will be verified by GitHub Actions as well, but please run them locally as well and make sure they are green before creating your pull request.
 We have a lot of pull requests coming in and it takes some time to run the complete suite for each one.

-If you push to your branch in quick succession, please consider stopping the associated Travis builds, as Travis will run for each commit.
-This is especially true if you force push to the branch.

 Please also use `[ci skip]` in your commit message to suppress builds which are not necessary (e.g. after fixing a typo in the `README`).